 Based over four floors, your visit will begin by exploring the Medieval Undercrofts before visiting our 800 Years Gallery to explore the history of the abbey using the latest technology.
 You’ll then want to explore our various art galleries, with our permanent collection featuring works by William Holman Hunt, William Blake and Sir Edward Coley Burne-Jones.
 Leave plenty of time to visit our stunning interior gardens, romantic ruins and our palm and cacti houses.
 Visit the plan your visit page for more help.

 Family Friendly Activities

 We recognise that children are the museum visitors of tomorrow, so we want them to have the best experience possible.
-With this in mind, we have interactive displays, dressing up areas, brass rubbing and an area called The Hidden House for youngsters to explore.
+With this in mind, we have interactive displays, dressing up areas and an area called The Hidden House for youngsters to explore.
 We also have free activity sheets that you can pick up at the main desk.
 We also organise regular treasure hunts and other workshops and activities which tie-in with our visiting exhibitions.

 Our award-winning gardens are the pride of Torbay and a real oasis of calm away from the busy seafront.
 With a wealth of exotic and exciting plants, the gardens are a tranquil haven of beauty and pleasure and the perfect setting in which to relax, stroll or picnic.
 Exuberant plantings of herbaceous perennials, roses and dahlias sit in the formal 19th century landscape around the abbey ruins.